TechSnazzy/gwg_100_days_of_code/README.md

 Realizing as I read this that I need to learn more about HTML5 Canvas information.
 Not quite familiar with that yet but I hope I will learn it as I go here.

 For today I spent time getting my Arcade Game project setup on GitHub.
 So I cloned the project, setup my own repo, etc. Then I spent some time becoming familiar with the game requirements and instructions (there’s a lot) and getting ready to start writing code.
 Tomorrow I will spend trying to write some pseudocode and see if I can spark some progress.

+### Day 2 - June 28th (Thursday)
+So this is really really really difficult.
+Here's what happens: I go through the lessons and I understand everything I'm doing as I'm doing it.
+I write things on paper, work it all out and it seems to make sense.
+But then when I get to a project like this, it's as if I haven't learned anything.
+Ok, so anyway this concludes my complaining.

+What I learned is that I have a game board, some enemies and a player.
+The player moves vertically and horizontally, one square at a time.
+Each enemy moves horizontally at various speeds.

+So today I’m living in Chrome, in Dev Tools, working on Project 3.
+I have spent the past 30 minutes trying to fix the errors in so I could get the game board to show up.
+That seems to be the general consensus of how to start as far as I’ve seen people say on Slack.
+Anyway, so far no success.
+But I will keep trying.

+EDIT: I went ahead and started taking the free HTML5 Canvas Basics course to see if that would help spark something.
+And it did.
+Now I understand how to use the X and Y coordinates and I managed to load an image on the page using some JS and Canvas.
+Might not seem like much but I'm getting there.
+Slowly but surely.